A surge in ransomware incidents and cyberattacks has prompted more companies to turn to private cloud.

 By incorporating micro-segmentation in a private cloud, you’re combining perimeter protection with more granular isolation of workloads for added protection.

-To learn more about the best-in-class security offerings, see how our Hosted Private Cloud solution provides distributed security within your virtual data center.
+To learn more about the best-in-class security offerings, see how our Hosted Private Cloud solution provides distributed security within your virtual data centre.